 A look at the numbers

-According to the Canadian Real Estate Association, the average price of a home in Canada in September 2021 was $686,650 – up 13.9% from last year.
-If you remove the hot real estate markets of Toronto and Vancouver from the average, the average price still sits around $540,000.
+According to the Canadian Real Estate Association, the average price of a home in Canada in November 2024 was $694,411, up 7.4% from last year.
 That’s a lot of money.

-Even in the medium-sized market of Waterloo Region where I live, the overall average home price in the second quarter of 2021 was $759,000.
+Locally, in the medium-sized market of Waterloo Region where I live, the overall average home price in the November 2024 was $754,604.
 That includes condos and townhouses.
-For a detached home, the average price was a whopping $919,914 in the same period.
+For a detached home, the average price was a whopping $862,690 in the same period.

-Prices continue to rise with no sign of the market cooling.
-As a mom of two young adult daughters, when I see these numbers, I worry about where they’ll live and how they’ll afford housing.
+Although prices have cooled since the peak of the market in 2021, prices continue to rise.
+As a mom of two young adult daughters, I worry about where they’ll live and how they’ll afford housing.

 But this isn’t a new concern.
-Let’s take a look back.
+Let’s look back.

 Escalating prices aren’t a new problem